 Interest income on loans held-for-investment is recognized at the loan coupon rate.
 Any premiums or discounts, loan fees, contractual exit fees and origination costs are amortized or accreted into interest income over the lives of the loans using the effective interest method.
 Generally, loans held-for-investment are placed on nonaccrual status when delinquent for more than 90 days or when determined not to be probable of full collection.
 Interest income recognition is suspended when loans are placed on nonaccrual status.
 Interest accrued, but not collected, at the date loans are placed on nonaccrual is written off by reversing the accrued interest through interest income if determined not probable of collection, and subsequently recognized only to the extent it is received in cash or until it qualifies for return to accrual status; however, accrued interest receivable that has not been written off after 90 days, and subsequently is determined not to be probable of full collection, is written off within the provision for credit losses on the Company's consolidated statements of comprehensive (loss) income.
 When there is doubt regarding the ultimate collectability of loan principal, all cash received is applied to reduce the carrying value of such loans.
-Loans held-for-investment are restored to accrual status only when contractually current or the collection of future payments is reasonably assured.
-The Company may make exceptions to placing a loan on nonaccrual status if the loan has sufficient collateral value and is in the process of collection or has been modified.
+Loans held-for-investment are restored to accrual status only when contractually current or the collection of future payments is been modified.